oharkins/weatherxm-mcp-server/README.md

 This server uses the [WeatherXM Pro API](https://pro.weatherxm.com/documentation) to provide hyper-local weather data from the world's first Decentralized Weather Network.
 WeatherXM uses a network of community-owned weather stations to provide accurate, real-time weather information.

+## GitHub Actions

+This repository includes GitHub Actions for automated deployment to Smithery.
+The workflow will:

+1. Run on pushes to the `main` branch and pull requests
+2. Install dependencies using `uv`
+3. Run linting with `ruff`
+4. Perform type checking with `mypy`
+5. Run tests with `pytest`
+6. Validate the Smithery configuration
+7. Deploy to Smithery (only on pushes to `main`)

+### Setup

+To enable automatic deployment, you need to:

+1. Add a `SMITHERY_TOKEN` secret to your GitHub repository:
+   - Go to your repository settings
+   - Navigate to "Secrets and variables" → "Actions"
+   - Add a new repository secret named `SMITHERY_TOKEN`
+   - Set the value to your Smithery API token

+2. Ensure your repository has the `main` branch as the default branch

+The workflow will automatically deploy your MCP server to Smithery whenever you push changes to the main branch.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.